nuuuwan/news_lk3_data/README.md

 *2024-07-10 20:46:00* · [`adaderanalk`](https://www.adaderana.lk/news/100431/us-confirms-support-for-sri-lankas-efforts-to-boost-exports-improve-efficiency-for-govt-agencies) · `en`

-USAID Mission Director for Sri Lanka and Maldives, Gabriel Grau highlighted that that being a long-term partner and Sri Lanka’s largest export market, the United States supports efforts to boost exports and improve efficiency for businesses and government agencies.
+USAID Mission Director for Sri Lanka and Maldives, Gabriel Grau highlighted that being a long-term partner and Sri Lanka’s largest export market, the United States supports efforts to boost exports and improve efficiency for businesses and government agencies.

 He added that the United States is committed to initiatives such as Sri Lanka’s Trade National Single Window System or TNSWS which makes trade more transparent and predictable, easing business challenges.

-Gabriel made this remark while joining a workshop for 94 key Trade National Single Window System project stakeholders recently organised by the Department of Trade and Investment Policy of the Ministry of Finance, Economic Stabilization and National Policies in collaboration with the USAID.
+Gabriel made these remarks while joining a workshop for 94 key Trade National Single Window System project stakeholders recently organised by the Department of Trade and Investment Policy of the Ministry of Finance, Economic Stabilization and National Policies in collaboration with the USAID.

 Meanwhile, Secretary to the Ministry of Finance Mahinda Siriwardana noted that establishing a trade national single window system is crucial as Sri Lanka recovers from an unprecedented economic crisis.